Best lightweight electric bikes: Power your rides with a low-weight e-bike boost

 A heavier bike with a higher-powered motor will draw more juice from the e-bike's battery, so that will itself usually need to be heavier.
 A lightweight e-bike will usually have a smaller-capacity battery.
 This might limit the range, depending on where and how you ride.

-But if the motor is speed-limited to 25kph, many riders will be exceeding this speed on the flat and the motor will only be called into use to any extent on climbs, extending the available range.
+But if the motor is speed-limited to 25kph, many riders will be exceeding this speed on the flat and the motor will only be called into use to any extent on climbs and when accelerating, extending the available range.

 Is there any drawback to a lightweight e-bike?

 The answer is both a yes and a no. It all depends on how you look at things.
-If you are expecting an American-style, Class 3 e-bike with a big battery and huge torque you won't find it.
-As long as you set expectations that what's possible is light assist and a smaller battery then there's no real drawback to going light.
+If you are expecting an American-style, Class 3 e-bike with a big battery and huge torque, you won't find it, except on very expensive models such as the Trek Domane+ SLR.
+As long as you set expectations that what's possible is light assist and a smaller battery, then there's no real drawback to going light.

 Do lightweight e-bikes ride differently to heavier models?

 There are some electric bikes that speed along at up to 28mph with very little rider input.
 These types of bikes are common in the American market.
-European law makes them difficult to own but they also make more sense in expansive American cities.
+European law makes them difficult to own but they make more sense in expansive American cities.
 The distances travelled are longer and there's more mixing with auto traffic.
-It makes sense in this context to travel at higher speeds.
+It helps in this context to travel at higher speeds.

-You won't find anything like that in the ultralight market, with the exception of the Trek Domane+ SLR.
-Bikes of this style feel more like a traditional bike with the wind constantly at your back.
+You won't find anything like that in the ultralight market, with the exception of the US-configured Trek Domane+ SLR and Specialized Turbo Creo 2.
+Lightweight e-bikes usually feel more like a traditional bike with the wind constantly at your back.
 With the Mahle motor system, you can even set it to add assistance based on heart rate.
-It's a much more sport-focused design that makes it easy to forget you even have electric assist.
+It's a much more sport-focused design that makes it easy to forget you even have an electric assist.

 How do you charge a lightweight e-bike?